 Apple Cider Vinegar For Upper Respiratory Infection in Cats

 Many cats get upper respiratory infections.
 The symptoms often include running eyes, sneezing, goopy eyes, lethargy, squinting, and red ears due to increased blood flow while sick.
 There can be other symptoms as well such as coughing or wheezing.
-This condition is often picked up when cats are in shelters so many rescue kitties get it and they can susceptible to reoccurrences throughout their lives.
+This condition is often picked up when cats are in shelters so many rescue kitties get it and can be susceptible to re-occurrences throughout their lives.
 Some cats are more susceptible than others.
 Some may recover on their own after a few days while others need antibiotics from a veterinarian.
-Always get your cat checked by a vet first but if you have a cat that get recurrent upper respiratory infections you may want to try this home remedy of apple cider vinegar for upper respiratory infections in cats.
+Always get your cat checked by a vet first, but if you have a cat that gets recurrent upper respiratory infections you may want to try this home remedy of apple cider vinegar for upper respiratory infections in cats.

 What is An Upper Respiratory Infection in Cats?

-An upper respiratory infection in cats can be caused by both bacteria and viruses in much the same way a cold, flu or sinus infection can all cause misery for humans.
+An upper respiratory infection in cats can be caused by both bacteria and viruses in much the same way that a cold, flu or sinus infection can affect humans.
 Common causes are the feline herpesvirus Type 1 which is also called feline viral rhinotracheitis and feline calicivirus.
 The treatment for an upper respiratory infection in cats may depend on whether it is caused by a bacteria or virus.
 This is why a veterinarian may prescribe a treatment that does not work and you will have to go back to the vet and try a different one.
-One may be anti-bacterial and another may be anti-viral.
+One prescription may be anti-bacterial and another may be anti-viral.

 The symptoms of an upper respiratory infection may include runny nose, watering eyes, goop (yellow, green or brown) coming from the eyes, squinting eyes (this is the first sign we usually see), sneezing, coughing, wheezing, fatigue and red, hot ears.
-These are common symptoms but there can be others as well such as ulcers on eyes or in mouth which can make eating painful.
-Cats can also have a fever and get dehydrated and lost their sense of smell.
+These are common symptoms but there can be more including ulcers on eyes or in mouth which can make eating painful.
+Cats can also have a fever and get dehydrated and lose their sense of smell.
 Severe upper respiratory infections in cats should always be looked at by a vet but mild cases may be treated at home.
 Apple cider vinegar may help treat the infection since it is both anti-bacterial and anti-viral as well as anti-fungal.
-It also contains probiotics that aid in the bodies own defenses by boosting the immune system.
+It also contains probiotics that aid in the body’s own defenses by boosting the immune system.

 How Serious is An Upper Respiratory Infection in Cats?

 Just like a cold or flu can go away in a few days in a human or turn into a very dangerous condition, it depends on the bacteria or virus causing the infection and the immunity of the individual cat.
 Some cats only get mild infections while others get dangerously sick to the point they have trouble breathing.
 In kittens or weak cats this can be deadly.
 Don’t dismiss an upper respiratory infection as something that will just go away.
-It might but it might also get much, much worse.
+It could get much, much worse.